VladimirKalachikhin/GaladrielMap-Demo-image/README.md

 ### Dashboard
 Open http://_ip_address_of_the_machine_/map/dashboard.php on you browser.
-Dashboard optymised to eInk devices.
+Dashboard optimized to eInk devices.

 ### netAIS
 Do update _/GaladrielMap/netAIS/params.php_ to place to $onion variable address of your TOR hidden service.
 This address located in _/var/lib/tor/hidden_service_netAIS/hostname_ file, and will be created at first start virtual machine.